Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 Regrettably, there is no 100-percent-guaranteed way to prevent college students from alcohol abuse.
 However, parents and educators can help prepare students for the culture shock of entering college by educating them about the consequences of alcohol abuse and teaching students about alternative ways to cope with stress.
 Colleges and universities can help curb alcohol abuse by setting appropriate examples, providing alternative recreational activities, and establishing consequences for alcohol abuse.

 Parents and schools should educate adolescents and teens about the dangers of alcohol as soon as it is appropriate.
 Often the only things that young adults know about alcohol is what the media shows them: the party scene, people dancing, laughing, and having an amazingly fun time.
 If a college student knows the real consequences of drinking alcohol and alcohol abuse, he or she may be less likely to develop a problem.
+Adult children of alcoholics need an additional attention.

 Stress Management Education